lonelycodes/rustlings/README.md

+# Spoiler alert

+These are my solutions for the `rustlings` exercises.
+Spoilers ahead :)

 # rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!